Skip to main content

 tip

 Due to the nature of streaming, returning data chunk by chunk, failures that occur during runtime are difficult to return to the client.
-Therefore, the returned status code might be a 200, but we do our best to return the error in the response.
-However, it's also difficult doing that, as silent failures could occur.
+Therefore, the returned status code might be a 200.
 Please check the logs for errors that occur.